An Introduction to Credit Card Sign-Up Bonuses

 Whilst being able to find a weighty credit card sign-up bonus is fairly easy if you know exactly what you’re looking for, it can be hard to find the real winners in the 100s of cards being offered on the market.
 That’s why we’ve summarised our four top cards for 2017 below.
 These are split between free and annual fees.
 I’d recommend that for all newbies you go for the free option and with that the American Express Gold Card.

 - The American Express Preferred Rewards Gold Card: By far the most generous of all free cards available.
-Free for the first 12 months with 20,000 reward points offered when you spend £2,000 in the first 3 months.
-Note that a higher amount of 22,000 reward points is available if I refer you.
+Free for the first 12 months with 10,000 reward points offered when you spend £2,000 in the first 3 months.
+Note that a higher amount of 12,000 reward points is available if I refer you.
 Please use this link if you would like a referral.
-I would highlight that this is not available to anyone who has held a Platinum, Gold or Green card in the last 6 months.
-It is ok if you have a BA, SPG or similar Amex.
+Recent changes to American Express rules now mean that to qualify for the sign up bonus you cannot have held a personal American Express credit card in the last 24 months.
+There are however 3 exceptions which can be combined for a maximum of 83,000 points – learn more about the sign up bonus restrictions and our suggested strategy here.
 Click HERE to see my recent article for various other benefits connected with the Amex Gold Card.
 Note this is a charge card and needs to be repaid in full each month.
 A great benefit of this card is the 2 free lounge passes offered, making that travel experience even more pleasant.

 - The British Airways American Express: 5,000 miles when you spend £1,000 in the first 3 months.
 No annual fee.
 Please click HERE for my recent review and the additional benefits offered by the card.
 An increased sign up of 6,000 miles is available if you use this link and scroll down to the correct card.

 - The American Express Preferred Rewards Platinum Card: The standard offer is for 30,000 points when you spend £2,000 in the first 3 months.
-Similar to the Amex Gold card, if I refer you a bonus amount of 35,000 points is available – please use this link.
+Similar to the Amex Gold card, if I refer you a bonus amount of 35,000 points is available – please use this link and scroll down to the correct card.
 The Platinum Amex card has an annual charge of £450 and as such only really makes sense if you are spending large sums on your credit card.
 Again please click HERE to see my recent, full overview of the Amex Platinum card.

 - British Airways American Express Premium Plus Card: 25,000 miles when you spend £3,000 within 3 months.
-A higher bonus of 26,000 miles is available if I refer you – please use this link.
+A higher bonus of 26,000 miles is available if I refer you – please use this link and scroll down to the correct card.
 When you also spend £10,000 within a year on the BA Amex Premium Plus Card you also receive a 2 for 1 BA air miles voucher.
 This is an extremely valuable perk which I’ve recently used to turn 250,000 air miles into 500,000 air miles.
 Note that there is a cost of £195 for the card.
 Click HERE for a review of the card and the further benefits offered.

 Thrifty Points Best Credit Cards for Flexible Rewards